e-by-e/Cumulants-CE/README.md

 Bengt Friman, Anar Rustamov

-## Python package for claculation of net-baryon (net-protons) cumulants
+## A Python package for computing net-baryon (net-proton) cumulants.

-## The package provides both, analytical and numerical results
+## The package provides both, analytical and numerical results.

 ### The formalism and analytic formulas used in the package are based on the publication

-- ### *Peter Braun-Munzinger, Bengt Friman, Krzysztof Redlich, Anar Rustamov, Johanna Stachel* Relativistic nuclear collisions: Establishing the non-critical baseline for fluctuation measurements
+- ### *Peter Braun-Munzinger, Bengt Friman, Krzysztof Redlich, Anar Rustamov, Johanna Stachel* Relativistic nuclear collisions: Establishing the non-critical baseline for fluctuation measurements.

-### If you use the code to produce results for a publication, we ask you to be fair and cite the above paper.
+### *If you use the code to produce results for a publication,*
+### *we ask you to be fair and cite the above paper.*

 ## Users guide
-The fast and efficiant way of running the program is to use the provided graphical interface This is dove via the command:
+A fast and efficient way to run the code, is to use the graphical interface, which is started with the command:

 ### python example_GUI.py

-after this a Graphycal User Interface is opened
+After this a Graphical User Interface is opened.

 The user should provide the following input information:

-- NB: number of baryons in 4pi  (the default value is 370)
+- NB: number of baryons in 4pi  (the default value is 370),
-- NBar: number of anti-baryons in 4pi (the default value is 20)
+- NBar: number of anti-baryons in 4pi (the default value is 20),
-- pB: accepted protons (the default value is 0.068)
+- pB: probability for accepting protons (the default value is 0.068),
-- pBar: accepted anti-protons (the default value is 0.106)
+- pBar: probability for accepting anti-protons (the default value is 0.106),

-The cumulant order can be selected in the field **cumulant order** (the default value is 2)
+The maximum cumulant order can be selected in the field **cumulant order** (the default value is 2, the higher the maximum order is, the longer the code runs).

-After pressing the **calculate** button the program first recalculates the partition function **z**, and uses it for estimating numerical values of cumulants, which are then printed.
+After pressing the **calculate** button the program first recalculates the partition function **z**, and uses it for computing the numerical values of the cumulants, which are then printed.

 If the checkbox **print analytic formulas** is selected the analytical formulas are also printed below the numerical values.
-If the checkbox **Generate .cc file** is selected the dedicated  **C++** code  **ce_cumulants.cc** is created, which contains functions to calculate the cumulants.
+If the checkbox **Generate .cc file** is selected, a dedicated  **C++** code  **ce_cumulants.cc** is created, which contains functions for computing the cumulants.

-The second option is to use the provided package directly in the users code The example is provided in the **example.py** file and futhter documentation therein.
+The second option is to implement the provided package directly in your own code.
+The example is provided in the **example.py** file and furhter documentation therein.
 This example code can be run as:

 ### python example.py

-## Needed python modules/libraries/bindings
+## Needed Python modules/libraries/bindings

 - sympy
 - scipy
 - numpy
 - PyQt5

-## Contact infomration
+## Contact information

 - b.friman@gsi.de
 - a.rustamov@cern.ch, a.rustamov@gsi.de